 Many of us want more sleep at night.
 We know that the lack of sleep can cause irritability, stress, poor judgment, negative work performance and even affect relationships.
-Conversely, a good night’s sleep does wonders for our mental and physical health.
+Conversely, a good night’s sleep does wonders for our mental health and physical health.

 We can try to go to bed early, but face the difficulty of falling asleep.
 We spend a long time tossing and turning in bed.
 Before we know it, we have lost an hour trying to sleep and now, are more awake than ever.
 If this sounds familiar to you, you may want to evaluate your lifestyle for habits that are making falling asleep a difficult endeavour.